rivergold/rivergold.github.io/_posts/2017-9-28-Dive-Into-Deep-Learning.md

 - Memory may not enough to put all samples
 - Difficult to update weights online

+When the training set is very large, BGD will takes lots of time.

 ### Stochastic Gradient Descent
 SGD get one sample and calculate the gradient to update weights,
 <p>